aeon0/botty/README.md

 # <img src="assets/docs/header_green.png" width="370">

-Simple Pixelbot for Diablo 2 Resurrected written in python and opencv.
-Obviously only use it in offline mode as it is against the TOS of Blizzard to use it online!
+Simple Pixelbot for Diablo 2 Resurrected single player written in python and opencv.
+Botty does not work for online games and is not intended for this usage!
 [**Download here**](https://github.com/aeon0/botty/releases).
 Got to have a [**Discord**](https://discord.gg/Jf3J8cuXWg) nowadays I guess :man_shrugging: